ayushman-choudhury/washu-proj2024/faStudy/README.md

 2. `adiFAPoster.pdf` is the poster that I presented at our internship program's final presentation day.

-3. (Coming soon) my extended abstract.
+3. `adiFAPaper.pdf` is the paper that I submitted to the Institute as the culmination of my internship.